plzm/rag-vector-agent-semantic-kernel/labs/lab3/readme.md

 This will  use our **DateTimePlugin** to ensure the search query passed to the **WebSearchEnginePlugin** has information about today's date and time.

 Back to the WebRetrieverPlugin Retrieve method.
-Once we've had the user's question rephrased to a better search query we manually us the WebSearchEnginePlugin and call its `SearchAsync` method to get a string array of search results.
+Once we've had the user's question rephrased to a better search query we manually use the WebSearchEnginePlugin and call its `SearchAsync` method to get a string array of search results.

-Next we want to use those results to perform RAG, so we need to create the **BasicRAG** prompt next.
+Next we want to use those results to perform RAG, so we need to create the **BasicRAG** semantic function next.

 ### Implement a Basic RAG prompt to use the web search results